Wyrdware/Portfolio/content/projects/echoes.md

 ![combat](/images/eim_port.gif)

 # Outcome
-Echoes In The Mists demonstrated that with the proper technical foundations and direction, this small team of students could build a full featured souls-like experience within a tight academic timeline.
-Players routinely spend anywhere up to an hour exploring the demo at public conventions, praising the responsive combat, compelling progression systems, and souls-like feel.
+Echoes In The Mists demonstrated that with the proper technical foundations and direction, this small team of students could build a full-featured Souls-like experience within a tight academic timeline.
+Players routinely spend anywhere up to an hour exploring the demo at public conventions, praising the responsive combat, compelling progression systems, and Souls-like feel.

+> *"As the capstone professor, I worked closely with Jared and the team.
+Echoes in the Mists stood out as one of the top games developed that year, driven by Jared's leadership and the team's shared passion.
+What impressed me most was how effectively it guided players through the experience.
+You're never unsure of where to go, yet the design never undermines your sense of agency.
+It feels like you're discovering the path yourself rather than being led.
+It is a well-crafted and engaging experience."*
+> — Sten McKinzie  |  Capstone Professor, RIT

 ![combat](/images/some_enemy_variants.png)